 Your event may only take place during one day, but its impact can last much longer.
-Are you designing your project to partner with nature, e.g. through assisted natural regeneration or other approaches that help put your site on a restorative trajectory?
+Are there ecosystem processes that can be supported by your work that can help put your site on a recovery trajectory?

 IS ASSESSED AGAINST CLEAR GOALS AND OBJECTIVES, USING MEASURABLE INDICATORS